The group will hit the recruiting trail in July

 Yang currently serves on the inaugural Women's Basketball Coaches Association's Diversity and Inclusion Committee.
 He is also the co-founder and currently serving as Vice President for the Asian Coaches Association, which features members from all levels of basketball.

 Originally from Tulsa, Okla., Yang earned a Bachelor of Science in recreation and leisure studies from Missouri State in 2006.
 He followed that up with a Master of Science in administrative studies and sports management from MSU in 2010.
-Yang and his wife, Lisa, have two sons, Lincoln and Landon, and reside in Woodbridge, Va.
+Yang and his wife, Lisa, have two sons, Lincoln and Landon, and a daughter, Scarlett, and reside in Woodbridge, Va.